 Wallis Simpson married Prince Edward, England

-Prince Edward decided to abdicate the throne and went on to marry Wallis Simpson on June 3rd, 1937, in a simple ceremony in France.
+Prince Edward decided to abdicate the throne and went on to marry Wallis Simpson on June 3, 1937, in a simple ceremony in France.
 No one from the British Royalty attended the wedding.
-His younger brother, George VI went on to become the King of England.
+His younger brother, George VI, went on to become the King of England.

-After their marriage, Prince Edward and Wallis Simpson took the title of Duke and Duchess of Windsor but mostly lived outside England as common citizens.
+After their marriage, Prince Edward and Wallis Simpson took the title of Duke and Duchess of Windsor but mostly lived outside England as ordinary citizens.